drew1horn/cmci2/tools/tools.md

 * Don't think we will out grow Google Docs
 * We might migrate to LibreOffice if necessary

-# To be determined
+## Grammarly
+* Blas accept my Grammarly invitation
+* Invite Blas, Emiliano to Grammarly
+* Try your free week(s) of paid version, before they expire!
+* You will want to use this for your schoolwork.
+* Report results to: CeliaMCI-Team@googlegrops.com

 ## Citation and Bibliography
 * Zotero
 * Scrible
 * Blas' ...
 * Choose your favorite!
-* Report results to: CeliaMCI-Team@googlegrops.com

-## Grammarly
-* Blas accept my Grammarly invitation
-* Invite Blas, Emiliano to Grammarly
-* Try your free week(s) of paid version, before they expire!
-* You will want to use this for your schoolwork.
 * Report results to: CeliaMCI-Team@googlegrops.com